12 Eco-Friendly And Stylish Sustainable Shoes To Step Into Now

 But: shoes are kinda crucial!
 Unless you live on a tropical island somewhere.

-With this in mind, this is a guide to better shoes.
+With this in mind, this is a guide to sustainable shoes.
 Shoes created by people who are working hard to change the shoe industry for the better.
-Shoes that are made fairly or with sustainable materials that will go back into they system after you’re finished with them.
+Shoes that are made fairly or with sustainable materials that can be composted or repurposed once you’re finished with them.

-These are not perfect shoe companies - I haven’t found any who are.
+These are not perfect sustainable shoe companies - I haven’t found any who are.

 You’ll find my own personal review by the ones that I’ve worn myself (some of the shoes have been gifted to me to trial, others I have purchased).